Metabase

 castor-extract-metabase-api [arguments]

-The script will run and display logs as following:
+The script will run and display logs as follows:

 INFO - Getting session_id: {'id': '****'}